Will my conveyancing lawyers need to check that the building insurance for my purchase of a house in Mansfield. My lender is The Mortgage Works

-Most buyers of new build residence in Mansfield contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the premises is completed.
-This is because new home sellers in Mansfield usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Mansfield come to us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the premises is completed.
+This is because new home sellers in Mansfield tend to acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Mansfield or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Mansfield or who has acted in the same development.

 Is it best to appoint a Mansfield conveyancing practitioner who is local to the property I am hoping to buy?
 We have a good friend who can perform the legal formalities but her office is 400kilometers away.